 What is an REO?

-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
-The buyer must also be ready to pay with cash in hand.
-Finally, you'll receive the property totally as is.
-That possibly could include prevailing liens and even current denizens that need to be kicked out.
+REO's or Real Estate Owned are properties which have completed the foreclosure process and are presently owned by the bank or mortgage company.
+This is unlike a property up for foreclosure auction.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
+The buyer must also be prepared to pay with cash in hand.
+And on top of all that, you'll accept the property one-hundred percent as is.
+That could comprise prevailing liens and even current tenants that may require expulsion.

-Ready to make an offer?
+Time to make an offer?

-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know regarding the condition of the property and what their process is for taking offers.
-Since banks typically sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unseen damage and cancel the offer if you find it.
+Most banks have a REO department that you'll work with when buying a REO property from them.
+Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know regarding the condition of the property and what their process is for taking offers.
+Since banks most commonly sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for unknown damage and cancel the offer if you find it.